kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/a_view_on_entropy_with_applications.md

 folder: mydoc
 ---

-According to *Wikipedia*, a general view on entropy is formulated as follows:
+According to <font face="Lora">Wikipedia</font>, a general view on entropy is formulated as follows:

 > In information theory, the entropy of a random variable is the average level of "information", "surprise", or
 > "uncertainty" inherent in the variable's possible outcomes.